mjbots/moteus/docs/reference.md

 `motor_position.commutation_source` selects which source is used to provide rotor position for commutation purposes.
 It is typically left at source 0 and is required.
+Note, quadrature sources are not recommended for commutation as they can lose counts and require additional application level homing support on each power-on.

 `motor_position.output.source` selects which source is used to provide output position and velocity and is required.